Skip to main content

 1) Activate your QR scanner

-1. Open the following URL in a web browser on a screen with a camera:
+1. Open the following URL in a web browser on a device with a camera:

 2. Log in with your personal BitaBIZ PIN code

-(Setup Admin → Modules → Notifications & rules → Time registration)
+(Setup Admin → Modules → Notifications and rules → Time tracking)

 • QR code check-in/out supports: